 path character; path to a GMT file.
-Files may include one additional extension after check logical; check that path points to a valid GMT file.
+Files may include one additional extension after ".gmt", such as ".gmt.gzip". check logical; check that path points to a valid GMT file.
 If FALSE, files with different extensions may be read, so long as they are in the expected format.